-Object serializers are needed and used not only by final users, but also for specific type of applications or tools.
-What is interesting is that they can be used outside the scope of their project.
-Some examples are the object serializers of Monticello2 (a source code version system), Magma object database, Hessian binary web service protocol [10] or Oracle Coherence\Web HTTP session management [19].
+Object serializers are needed and used not only by final users but also for specific type of applications or tools.
+What is interesting is that, they can be used outside the scope of their project.
+Some examples are the object serializers of Monticello2 (a source code version system), Magma object database, Hessian binary web service protocol [20] or Oracle CoherenceWeb HTTP session management [19].

-Martinez-Peck et al. [14] performed an analysis of ImageSegment (a virtual machine serialization algorithm) and they found that the speed increase in ImageSegment is mainly because it is written in C compared to other frameworks written in Smalltalk.
+Martinez-Peck et al. [1] performed an analysis of ImageSegment (a VM serialization algorithm), and they found that the speed increase in ImageSegment is mainly because it is written in C compared with other frameworks written in Smalltalk.
 However, ImageSegment is slower when objects in the subgraph to be serialized are externally referenced.